yagmoth555/sumppump/README.md

 :warning:  **This project is an alpha - not finished yet** :warning:

 # sumppump
-Bot that detects spam and posts links to it to chatrooms for quick deletion.
+Bot that detects spam / rudeness in comments and posts links to it to chatrooms for quick deletion.

 Idea based of <a href="https://github.com/Charcoal-SE/SmokeDetector">smoke-detector</a> and done as a personnal's project.